MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/access-on-premises-resources.md

         - Name: Provide a name for your private link configuration
         - Private link subnet: Select a subnet in your virtual network.
         - Frontend IP Configuration: `appGwPrivateFrontendIpIPv4`
     - To verify the Private link is set up correctly, navigate to the __Private endpoint connections__ tab and select __+ Private endpoint__.
 On the __Resource__ tab, the __Target sub-resource__ should be the name of your private Frontend IP configuration, `appGwPrivateFrontendIpIPv4`.
 If no value appears in the __Target sub-resource__, then the Application Gateway listener wasn't configured correctly.
+For more on setting up Private link in Application Gateway, see [Configure Azure Application Gateway Private Link](https://learn.microsoft.com/en-us/azure/application-gateway/private-link-configure?tabs=portal).

 ## Configure private link